Rise-Vision/watchdog-module/README.md

 ### Manual testing

-An rvplayer install with valid RiseDisplayNetworkII.ini and module-manifest.json files is needed.
+A rvplayer install with valid RiseDisplayNetworkII.ini and module-manifest.json files is needed.
 Rise Vision Player must not be running.